arestivo/slides/markdown/javascript.md

 # Script tag position

-As *Javascript* is capable of changing the HTML structure of a document, whenever the browser finds a **script** tag, it first fetches and runs that script and only then resumes loading the page.
+As *JavaScript* is capable of changing the HTML structure of a document, whenever the browser finds a **script** tag, it first fetches and runs that script and only then resumes loading the page.

-Most *Javascript* scripts don't change the document until it is fully loaded but the browser does not know this.
+Most *JavaScript* scripts don't change the document until it is fully loaded but the browser does not know this.
 For that reason, it was recommended that **script** tags were placed at the bottom of the **body**.

 Modern browsers support the async and defer attributes, so scripts can safely be placed in the **head** of the document: